Here are 10 seemingly harmless habits you’re probably doing in the office that needs to stop right now.

 That’s because, a toilet bowl is more regularly clean.
 After all, it is where waste matters end up so a more conscious effort is made to clean it compared to an office desk.

-Try to wip down your keyboard, telephone and mice at least once every two weeks with a hand sanitiser or wet wipes.
+Try to wipe down your keyboard, telephone and mouse at least once every two weeks with a hand sanitiser or wet wipes.

 This article was originally published in CLEO.